These six countries form the world’s top for recycling more than 50% of their garbage

 Other statistics are slightly different and cover garbage in a much more general way.
 This is what happens with the data of the Organization for Economic Cooperation and Development (OECD) – updated to December 2018, a few months ago – that also ranks the countries that best do their homework in recycling.
 According to OECD data, Germany is the country that does things best.
 Their statistics suggest that a 68% of waste generated by German municipalities is recycled.

-Germans are followed by South Korea (59%), Slovenia and Austria (tied at 58%), Belgium (55%) and Switzerland (51%).
+In the recycling ranking, Germans are followed by South Korea (59%), Slovenia and Austria (tied at 58%), Belgium (55%) and Switzerland (51%).
 Other countries are positioned in a remarkable way based on data from the Organization for Economic Cooperation and Development.
 In a 50% recycling rate are Sweden and the Netherlands, 48% in Luxembourg, 45% in Iceland and 44% in Denmark.

 How they manage to convince their citizens to recycle

 Whoever wins the recycling ranking, it is quite clear that both Switzerland and Germany are doing well.
 As they explain in the analysis of the OECD, Germany has done extensive education work in recycling and penalizes the excess production of garbage.